The following is taken from the summary of

-If you wish to see a copy of the full regulations please ask Stephen (contact details at the end).
+If you wish to see a copy of the full regulations please ask the Rector

 4 Holywell Way,

 Peterborough PE3 6SS.